kyma-project/telemetry-manager/docs/user/03-traces.md

 ## Setting up a TracePipeline

-In the following steps, you can see how to construct a typical TracePipeline.
+In the following steps, you can see how to construct and deploy a typical TracePipeline.
 Learn more about the available [parameters and attributes](resources/04-tracepipeline.md).
-See how to deploy the TracePipeline in the [result section](#result).

 ### Step 1a.
 Create a TracePipeline with an OTLP GRPC output
 To ship traces to a new OTLP output, create a resource of the kind `TracePipeline`: